Levi--G/SmolFennec.SpeCLI/README.md

 var objs = exe.ExecuteCommandAndParseList<object>("ping", new { Host = "Hostname" });
 ```

-An Execution object can also be abtained, altho short-lived (pun intended) these can allow more low-level access to the process, events and Stdin.
+An Execution object can also be obtained, altho short-lived (pun intended) these can allow more low-level access to the process, events and Stdin.

 ```cs
 var exec = exe.CreateExecution("ping", new PingArguments() { Host = "Hostname" });